lab-cosmo/ncenter-reps/README.md

-# ncenter-feats
+# N-center representations for atomic-scale modeling

-A repository showcasing the construction of N-center features and Hamiltonian learning
+A repository showcasing the construction of N-center features and providing utilities for Hamiltonian learning